 A distribution strategy will inform and guide your product development and the way you will acquire customers.
 It is imperative that you create this plan alongside your early development and you don’t neglect it until the day of launch.

 Phew!
 That was a long post!
 As you can see, Social Commerce has opened a huge opportunity for online retailers, both new and existing, to find a niche target market and an audience that loves you.
-Social Commerce is much more niche orientated than “Shopping via search”.
+Social Commerce is much more niche oriented than “Shopping via search”.
 Whilst this means your initial market will be smaller, it also gives you the right beach head to take on giants like Amazon and eBay.

 If you are a startup looking to break in to the Social Commerce industry, the time is now to get going and find your audience.
 For existing retailers who want to make the most of this new opportunity, it’s not too late to pivot your existing strategy.